-Our 2018 list of the Top 10 Graphic Design School Programs on the East Coast.
-For an explanation of our ranking criteria, click here.
+Our 2019 rankings of the Top 10 Graphic Design School Programs on the East Coast.
+We considered 192 East Coast colleges with graphic design programs for this year's rankings.
+For an explanation of ranking criteria, click here.

-Founded in 1877, Rhode Island School of Design (RISD) is a private art and design school that serves approximately 2,480 students from across the U.S. and 57 other countries.
-The school offers 32 graduate and undergraduate art and design programs leading to a BFA, MFA, five-year Professional Baccalaureate, or a Bachelor of Architecture.
+Founded in 1877, Rhode Island School of Design (RISD) is one of the first art and design schools in the U.S. This private art and design school serves approximately 2,480 students from across the U.S. and 57 other countries, enrolled in 32 graduate and undergraduate art and design programs leading to a BFA, MFA, five-year Professional Baccalaureate, or a Bachelor of Architecture.
 Aspiring graphic designers have two options—a BFA or MFA.

 One of the largest departments at RISD, Graphic Design offers “countless opportunities to collaborate within and beyond the discipline,” thanks to access to approximately 165 undergraduate majors.
 The MFA program offers the same opportunity, as well as two tracks: a two-year option designed for students entering with undergraduate degrees in graphic design or other visual communication, and a three-year option designed for students with degrees in liberal arts, the sciences or fine arts.

-An impressive 96 percent of all RISD graphic design graduates are employed one year after graduation.
-Seventy percent are employed in positions directly related to their major.
+An impressive 96% of all RISD graphic design graduates are employed one year after graduation.
+70% are employed in positions directly related to their major.

 Founded in 1826, Maryland Institute College of Art (MICA) is the oldest degree-granting college of art in the nation.
 The school serves nearly 3,500 undergraduate, graduate, and continuing studies students from 49 states and 65 countries in fine arts, design, electronic media, art education, liberal arts, and professional studies degree and non-credit programs.
 MICA’s more than 80 art and design programs lead to either a BFA, MA, MFA, MPS or Certificate.